mbtcode/geodata/readme.md

 and put the API key in the code.

-# Example of a Successful Run
+# Example of a Successful Runs are Below
 ## Sample run after there is already some data in the database:

 Mac: python3 geoload.py or Win: geoload.py